open-telemetry/oteps/text/0148-sampling-probability.md

 algorithms are listed below in [Recommended Reading](#recommended-reading).

-In a broader context, weighted sampling algorithms support estimating population weight given individual item weights.
-In a telemetry context, weights are counts, and weighted sampling algorithms support estimating total population count given inputs with unequal adjusted count.
+In a broader context, weighted sampling algorithms support estimating population weights from a sample of unequal-weight items.
+In a telemetry context, item weights are generally event counts, and weighted sampling algorithms support estimating total population counts from a sample with unequal-count items.

-The output of weighted sampling, in a telemetry context, are samples containing events with new adjusted counts that maintain their power to estimate counts in the combined population.
+The output of weighted sampling, in a telemetry context, are samples containing events with new, unequal adjusted counts that maintain their power to estimate counts in the combined population.

+#### Maintaining "Probability proportional to size"

+The statistical property being maintained in the definition for weighted sampling used above is known as _probability propertional to size_.
+The "size" of an item, in this context, refers to the magnitude of each item's contribution to the total that is being estimated.
+To avoid bias, larger-magnitude items should have a proportionally greater probability of being selected in a sample, compared with items of smaller magnitide.

+The interpretation of "size", therefore, depends on what is being estimated.
+When sampling events with a natural size, such as for Metric Sum data points, the absolute value of the point should be multiplied with the adjusted count to form an effective input weight (i.e., its "size" or contribution to the population total).
+The output adjusted count in this case is the output from weighted sampling divided by the (absolute) point value.

+#### Zero adjusted count

+An adjusted count with zero value carries meaningful information, specifically that the item participated in a probabilistic sampling scheme and was not selected.
+A zero value can be be useful to record events when they provide useful information despite their effective count; we can use this to combine multiple sampling schemes in a single stream.

+For example, consider collecting two samples from a stream of spans, the first sample from those spans with attribute `A=1` and the second sample from those spans with attribute `B=2`.
+Any span that has both of these properties is eligible to be selected for both samples, in which case it will have two non-zero adjusted counts.

+## Examples

-### Examples
+### Span sampling

 #### Sample Spans to Counter Metric

 For every span it receives, the example processor will synthesize metric data as though a Counter instrument named `S.count` for span named `S` had been incremented once per span at the original `Start()` call site.

 Logically spaking, this processor will add the adjusted count of each span to the instrument (e.g., `Add(adjusted_count, labels...)`)  for